rorosaurus/gba-sp-usb-c/why-sell-on-amazon.md

 I'm still trying to figure out how to sell to other countries through Amazon.
 For now, as a backup, I will aim to **occasionally restock my Tindie store** so that I can fulfill several international orders at once (much easier than one-at-a-time).
 I'll remove the US domestic shipping option from this product on Tindie, so US-based customers can only purchase through Amazon.

-So if you want this shipped outside the USA, please join the waitlist on Tindie.
+So if you want this shipped outside the USA, and Tindie is out of stock, join the waitlist!
 You'll get an email notification when I restock!

 # Thanks